portfolios ENGL489 Advanced Portfolio Workshop

 - What might you do to help you know how to do this project better (what kind of reading, what kind of research, what kind of exploration)?

-Then, in class, answer the following questions in your midterm portfolio cover letter.
+Then, in a cover letter, answer the following questions in your midterm portfolio cover letter.
 I don’t care how you structure this letter.
 You can write it as a letter.
 You can write it like a memo, an essay, a bulleted list.
 You can put each question down on the page and answer it right below.
 All I want is for you to answer this.
 You’ll have about an hour in class to do the writing.
 I would prefer for you to type your response.
 I would like it to be about two pages, double-spaced, in length.
 It can be more (if you can do that in an hour), it should not really be too much less.
 If you insist on hand-writing, please plan accordingly so you are producing a similar quantity of text to your colleagues who are typing on a computer.
 Here are the questions to answer:

 - Upon reflection, what do you know about yourself as a writer at this moment in time?